Aicoaching2025/Document_Classification/README.md

 ## 📋 Assignment Overview

-For this project, students were given two options:
+For this project, the MS Data Science, DATA 607 class was given two options:

 ### Option 1: Standard Assignment
 Build a spam/ham classifier using established public datasets